prodbyeagle/wordsofdeath/README.md

 # WordsofDeath

 ## Overview
 **WordsofDeath** is a web-based platform that allows users to store and search for words or sentences across different categories.
 Access to the site is restricted to a whitelist of Discord users.
-The site uses Next.js and TypeScript for the frontend, MongoDB for the database, and Tailwind CSS for UI design.

 ## Technology Stack
 - **Frontend**: Next.js + TypeScript